jfoyarzo/RoommatesApp/README.md

 # 📖 Roommates App <a name="about-project"></a>

 **Roommates App** is a Node.js app that consists of an API RESTful that can GET, POST, UPDATE and DELETE roommates expenses.
 The server is built using the `http` module and file manipulation is made by `fs`.
 It also has the functionality to send emails to all the roommates each time a new expense is registered.
-The frontend is rendered server-side and is built using Bootstrap 4.5.
+The frontend is rendered dynamically by the server and is built using Bootstrap 4.5.

 ## 🛠 Built With <a name="built-with"></a>